Call Us: +32 2 466 00 16

 CQRS and Event Sourcing

 CRUD is the norm but has its limitations.
 This includes performance and consistency.
-By separating read and update operations, CQRS can overcome these limitations.
+By separating read and update operations, CQRS can overcome these limitations, including performance and consistency.

 • The Problem with CRUD